Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Clinical trials reveal distinct efficacy profiles for ipamorelin and sermorelin, with both peptides demonstrating significant growth hormone stimulation but through different response patterns and magnitudes.

-The landmark sermorelin studies conducted by Thorner and colleagues at the University of Virginia established the clinical foundation for GHRH analog therapy.
-In their pivotal 1997 study published in the Journal of Clinical Endocrinology & Metabolism, sermorelin acetate administered at doses of 1-10 mcg/kg body weight produced dose-dependent GH responses in healthy adults.
+The key sermorelin studies conducted by Thorner and colleagues at the University of Virginia established the clinical foundation for GHRH analog therapy.
+In their important 1997 study published in the Journal of Clinical Endocrinology & Metabolism, sermorelin acetate administered at doses of 1-10 mcg/kg body weight produced dose-dependent GH responses in healthy adults.
 Peak GH levels reached 15-25 ng/mL within 30-45 minutes of subcutaneous injection, representing a 300-500% increase over baseline levels.

 Long-term sermorelin studies show sustained efficacy over 6-12 months of treatment.
 Walker and colleagues (Journal of Anti-Aging Medicine, 2006) followed 202 adults receiving nightly sermorelin injections for six months.
 Participants experienced average IGF-1 increases of 35-50% from baseline, with the greatest responses seen in individuals with initially low IGF-1 levels.
 Body composition improvements included average lean mass gains of 1.2-2.1 kg and fat mass reductions of 0.8-1.5 kg.